Edit: this post was updated in November 2021 to reflect new laws.

-Since January 2016, new laws have been in place regarding the advertisement of dogs (and cats).
+Since January 2016, laws have been in place regarding the advertisement and sale of dogs (and cats).
 This includes details about puppies too (and kittens!).
 In fact, laws and requirements have been in place for some time regarding identification.
 But, for the first time, animal welfare groups joined forces with vets and breeders to help the French government create a law that would put a stop to the backyard breeding.
 Or at least give the authorities powers to put a stop to it.
 It’s not a perfect law, but it’s a law nonetheless.

 So if you’re buying a puppy, what do you need to know?